neo Rename - Simple handling, powerful features.

 Full compatibility

 The plugin handles all file formats that can be uploaded to WordPress.
-These include, for example, images, videos and PDFs.
+This includes, for example, images, videos, and PDFs.

 - Typical supported file extensions: SVG, JPG, WEBP, AVIF, PNG, GIF, TIF, BMP, MP4, MOV, WEBM, AVI, MP3, WAV, PDF, TXT, ZIP, …